dansh-dev/Astroguard/README.md

 Theres a few sections to this repo:

 1) The command centre files
-2) The ESP32 boards project
+2) The ESP32 boards projects
 3) The AI CCTV code files

 The command centre makes use of a local mongodb instance at localhost:27017